blockattack/blockattack-www/instructions.md

 Both can be changed in the menu

+# Mouse/touch

+It is possible to play with mouse or touch.
+Place the mouse or finger on a piece and slide it left or right.
+Slide from the bottom of the playing field to get the next row.

 # Gameplay

 Basically you just move around and switch blocks horizontally to match them 3 or more.
 Take a look on YouTube to see it.